-This rule proposes an industryfunded research, promotion, and information program for softwood lumber.
+This rule establishes an industry-funded research, promotion, and information program for softwood lumber.
 Softwood lumber is used in products like flooring, siding and framing.
+The program will be financed by an assessment on softwood lumber domestic manufacturers and importers and administered by a board of industry members selected by the Secretary.
+The initial assessment rate will be \$0.35 per thousand board feet shipped within or imported to the United States and may

+$^{^{\}rm 13}\,{\rm Spelter},$ McKeever and Toth, Profile 2009, p.
+15.

+14 Percentages were obtained from the American Lumber Standard Committee, Inc. (ALSC).
+The ALSC administers an accreditation program for the grademarking of lumber produced under the American Softwood Lumber Standard (Voluntary Product Standard 20).

+15 Spelter, McKeever and Toth, Profile 2009, p.
+2-5.

-The program would be financed by an assessment on softwood lumber domestic manufacturers and importers and would be administered by a board of industry members selected by the Secretary.
-The initial assessment rate would be \$0.35 per thousand board feet shipped within or imported to the United States and could be increased to \$0.50 per thousand board feet.
-Entities that ship or import less than 15 million board feet would be exempt along with shipments exported outside of the United States.
-No entity would pay assessments on the first 15 million board feet shipped or imported.
-The purpose of the program would be to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
-A referendum will be held among eligible domestic manufacturers and importers to determine whether they favor implementation of the program prior to it going into effect.
-A majority of entities by both number and volume would have to support the program for it to be implemented.
-The program is authorized under the 1996 paying assessments under the proposed Order.
-Of the 883 importers, it is estimated that about 780, or 88 percent, import less than 15 million board feet per year and would also be exempt from paying assessments.
-Thus, about 363 domestic manufacturers and 103 importers would pay assessments under the Order.
-It is estimated that if \$17.5 million were collected in assessments (\$0.35 per thousand board feet assessment rate with 50 billion board feet assessed), 25 percent, or about \$4 million, would be paid by importers and 75 percent, or about \$13 million, would be paid by domestic manufacturers.
+be increased to \$0.50 per thousand board feet.
+Entities that domestically ship or import less than 15 million board feet are exempt along with shipments exported outside of the United States.
+No entity will pay assessments on the first 15 million board feet domestically shipped or imported.
+The purpose of the program is to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
+A referendum was held May 23 through June 10, 2011, among eligible domestic manufacturers and importers to determine whether they favor implementation of the program prior to it going into effect.
+Sixty-seven percent of those voting in the referendum, representing 80 percent of the volume of softwood lumber represented in the referendum, favored implementation of the program.
+The program is authorized under the 1996 Act.

-Regarding the economic impact of the proposed Order on affected entities, softwood lumber domestic manufacturers and importers would be required to pay assessments to the Board.
-As previously mentioned, the initial assessment rate would be \$0.35 per thousand board feet shipped within or imported to the United States and could be increased to no more than \$0.50 per thousand board feet.
+Regarding the economic impact of the Order on affected entities, softwood lumber domestic manufacturers and importers will pay assessments to the Board.
+As previously mentioned, the initial assessment rate is \$0.35 per thousand board feet shipped within or imported to the United States and may be increased to no more than \$0.50 per thousand board feet.